-Black Rod, a crown and a hostage - the strange traditions of the Queen’s Speech
+Black Rod, the crown and a hostage: the strangest traditions of the Queen’s Speech

-Rituals surrounding State Opening of Parliament are among strangest of the UK’s many unusual customs
+Rituals surrounding State Opening of Parliament are among the most unusual UK customs

-The State Opening of Parliament is surrounded by pomp and ceremony - and some very unusual traditions that can leave onlookers bemused.
+Nevertheless, the State Opening of Parliament will still be surrounded by pomp and ceremony - and the very unusual traditions that often leave onlookers bemused.

 Traditions surrounding the State Opening and the delivery of a speech by the monarch can be traced back as far as the 16th century.
-“It is the only regular occasion when the three constituent parts of Parliament – the Sovereign, the House of Lords and the House of Commons – meet”, says the parliament.uk site.
+“It is the only regular occasion when the three constituent parts of Parliament – the Sovereign, the House of Lords and the House of Commons – meet,” said the parliament.uk site.

 The usually elaborate ceremony revolves around the Queen’s Speech, which is written by the government and lays out the policies and laws it wants to pass.